 The Capital Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets and for financing the acquisition, construction or enhancement of those assets under statutory provisions.
 The Account is debited with the cost of acquisition, construction or enhancement as depreciation, impairment losses and amortisations are charged to the Comprehensive Income and Expenditure Statement (with reconciling postings from the Revaluation Reserve to convert fair value figures to a historical cost basis).
 The Account is credited with the amounts set aside by the Authority as finance for the costs of acquisition, construction and enhancement.
 The Account contains accumulated gains and losses on Investment Properties and gains recognised on donated assets that have yet to be consumed by the Authority.
-The Account also contains revaluation gains accumulated on Property, Plant and Equipment before 1 April 2007, the date that the Revaluation Reserve was created to hold such gains.
+The Account also contains revaluation Reserve was created to hold such gains.
 Note 6 provides details of the source of all the transactions posted to the Account, apart from those involving the Revaluation Reserve.

-2021/22 2020/21 Balance at 1 April 10,814 9,572 Charges for depreciation and impairment of non -426 -312 current assets Revenue expenditure funded from capital under -65 -102 statute Revenue grant funded from capital under statute grant 65 102 Depreciation adjusting amounts written out of the 44 34 Revaluation Reserve Capital grants and contributions credited to the 639 909 Comprehensive Income and Expenditure Statement that have been applied to capital financing Capital expenditure charged against the General Fund 29 611 balances Non current assets written out on disposal -8 Revaluation on Property, Plant & Equipment 100 - 11,192 10,814
+2000 5 2021/22 2020/21 Balance at 1 April 10,814 9,572 Charges for depreciation and impairment of non current assets -426 -312 Revenue expenditure funded from capital under statute -65 -102 Revenue grant funded from capital under statute grant 65 102 Depreciation adjusting amounts written out of the Revaluation Reserve 43 34 Capital grants and contributions credited to the Comprehensive Income and Expenditure Statement that have been applied to capital financing 639 909 Capital expenditure charged against the General Fund balances 29 611 Non current assets written out on disposal -7 Revaluation on Property, Plant & Equipment 100 - 11,192 10,814